nash4comp/TheFam/README.md

         - Gets a notification if they exceed more than 50% of a budget category.
         - Gets ruthlessly notified if they exceed a budget category.
         - Gets locked out of conducting transactions in a budget category if they exceed it by 100% of the amount assigned to the budget in question.
-        - If they exceed their budget in 2 or more categories then they get locked out of their account completely
+        - If they exceed their budget in 2 or more categories than they get locked out of their account completely

 ### Lock out
 The app has the ability to lock a user out of recording transactions (and effectively spending any money) based on certain conditions as specified by their User Type (more on this in the User Types section below).